AdriMichelson/adrimichelson.github.io/_posts/2022-03-06-Collective-Failure.md

 https://campusready.ucdavis.edu/testing-response/dashboard

 As someone who works in analytics- we can use data to show accountability about public health infrastructure and help rebuild the trust lost from hyper-politicization and misinformation.
 A state or local municipality has an accountability dashboard with a check sheet of tools at schools, DMVs, public hospitals with a list of better air filtering, a stockpile of high-quality masks, and sanitation protocols that can help.

 Maybe we can have policy-driven by robust methodology, not just spinning topline numbers hoping favorability in polls improve.
+The solutions are there and proven by data.